The importance of Hajj

 2. Spiritual Benefits of Hajj

 As Muslims, we need to always remember Allah in all stages of our life.
-We must remember him in our homes, our businesses, and even just walking down the street.
+We must not forget him in our homes, our businesses, and even just walking down the street.
 But most of us give in to the pressures of the Dunya (world) and fail to remember our creator.
 Hajj is the ultimate reminder of Allah.

 3. Seek Absolution from Sins

 We are all sinners, there is no denying that.
-One of the most important reasons to perform Hajj is to seek forgiveness from Allah.
+One of the most important reasons to perform the Hajj is to seek forgiveness from Allah.
 The best part is that the sins of a believer whose Hajj has been accepted are wiped clean entirely.
 How merciful is our Lord!

 Abu Hurayrah (rali) narrates that he heard the Prophet (SAW) say, "Whoever performs Hajj and does not commit any Rafath (obscenity) or Fusooq (transgression), he returns (free from sin) as the day his mother bore him” (Sahih Al-Bukhari).